marcpybus/var-node/README.md

 ```
 * **ATTENTION:** Approximately 48 GB of genomic data needs to be downloaded and stored in `data/` the first time the **data-manager** container is run.
 It is possible to reduce disk space requirements by skipping the VEP annotation.
 See the "Automatic data download" section.
 * **IMPORTANT:** Wait until the data has been downloaded and the **data-manager** container has terminated itself.
 The data download process can be tracked in the container log.
 * To access the front end, use your web browser with the server's IP or domain name.
-If installed locally, you can use https://localhost/.
+If installed locally, you can also use https://localhost/.
 * You must configure a username and password before accessing the front end.
 See the "Configuring the front end password" section.
 * Remove the whole `data/` directory to start the data configuration from scratch.

 ### Setup
+**IMPORTANT:** A secret key is used for JWT authetication of incoming request and encryption of response data.
+All members of the network have to use the same secret key for proper communication.
+You **MUST** use this command line or one equivalent to generate a long and secure key: `openssl rand -hex 64`
+- Add a secure secret key for data encryption.
+    - JWT secret key: `JWT_SECRET_KEY="super-secret-key"`
 - Modify the following variables in `.env` file with the details of your node:
     - Name of the network: `NETWORK_NAME="Network name"`
     - Name of the node: `NODE_NAME="Node name"`
     - Email of contact:`CONTACT_EMAIL="contact@email.com"`
-- Add a secure secret key for JWT authetication of incoming requests. **IMPORTANT:** Use this command line `openssl rand -hex 64` to generate a long and secure key:
-    - JWT secret key: `JWT_SECRET_KEY="super-secret-key"`
 - The default installation comes with a self-signed certificate and key to encrypt all incoming requests.
 These files are located in `nginx/server-certificates/`.
 Feel free to modify them and use a properly configured certificate signed by your institution's CA. You should also change the default filenames in the `.env` file:
     - Server certificate: `SERVER_CERT_FILENAME="server.crt"`
     - Server key: `SERVER_KEY_FILENAME="server.key"`